Human Rights Assessment15 min

 Process of Human Rights Due Diligence (HRDD)

-Assessing actual and potential impacts
+Assessing potential impacts to define salient issues

 The stakeholder consultations were focused on the potential gross risk of human rights impacts on rightsholders, as opposed to a standard risk assessment approach, which looks at the risk to the company.
-The company’s current management of human rights-related topics were not evaluated.
+The company’s current management of human rights-related topics was not evaluated.
 In other words, saliency was defined based on the inherent human rights risk, without reference to how well our company manages the topic already.
 Thirteen issues appeared as most relevant, and these were further analyzed in terms of the company’s leverage and the potential severity of impact.
-Severity here is defined by the scale, scope and remediability of the potential human rights impacts on people.
+Severity here is defined by the scale, scope, and remediability of the potential human rights impacts on people.

 dormakaba Human Rights Saliency Matrix